Austin Riley Player Props: Braves vs. Nationals

-The Atlanta Braves, including Austin Riley (.333 batting average in his past 10 games), take on starter MacKenzie Gore and the Washington Nationals at Truist Park, Saturday at 4:10 PM ET.
+The Atlanta Braves, including Austin Riley (hitting .289 in his past 10 games, with three doubles, a home run, two walks and five RBI), battle starter Trevor Williams and the Washington Nationals at Truist Park, Sunday at 1:35 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Nationals.
+He had a hitless performance in his previous game (0-for-3 with an RBI) against the Nationals.

 Austin Riley Game Info & Props vs. the Nationals